vwt-digital/ews-mail-ingest/README.md

 1. Make sure a ```config.py``` file exists within the function directory, based on the [config.example.py](config/config.example.py), with the correct configuration:
     ~~~
     EXCHANGE_URL = The Exchange service endpoint for the mailbox
-    EXCHANGE_USERNAME = Username used to login
     EXCHANGE_VERSION = An object containing the 'major' and 'minor' Exchange server versions
     TOPIC_PROJECT_ID = The GCP project which houses the Pub/Sub topic defined next
     TOPIC_NAME = The GCP Pub/Sub topic all processed e-mail meta-info will be posted to
-    GCP_BUCKET_NAME = The bucket name where the e-mail attachments (if there are any) will be uploaded to
+    BUCKET_NAME = The (Google Cloud Platform) bucket name where the e-mail attachments (if there are any) will be uploaded to
     ATTACHMENTS_TO_STORE = List of possible mime-types for e-mail attachments.
 These mimetypes determine which type of files will be stored in the associated bucket.
 Unknown mime-types will be ignored.
     ALLOWED_HTML_BODY_TAGS = tags that should not be filtered out of the body of the (html) e-mail
     ERROR_EMAIL_ADDRESS = E-mail address where an error message will be send to if an e-mail cannot be send